- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Even the most amazing content in the world won’t bring in organic traffic if it’s not properly optimized for the keywords people actually search.

 The most important on-page SEO ranking signals come from your page title, H1 and subheads.
-However, on-page optimization goes way beyond your headings and metadata.
-You must also account for search intent, related entities, depth and breadth of coverage and internal links.
+However, on-page SEO techniques go way beyond your headings and metadata.
+You must also account for search intent, related entities, depth and breadth of coverage and especially internal links.
 And, while the meta description isn’t a direct ranking signal, it can still benefit click-through rates from the SERP.

 Make no mistake, this is a major undertaking that will require expertise, technology and processes.
 Our content team leverages a number of leading SEO tools to develop and refine content.
 But we’ve also built our own proprietary technology to fill in the gaps where these tools fall short.